-November marks the 10th anniversary of Financial Literacy Month in Canada, which encourages Canadians to increase their financial literacy skills and better understand their finances.
+November is Financial Literacy Month in Canada, which encourages Canadians to increase their financial literacy skills and better understand their finances.

 People with financial literacy skills make better financial decisions and manage money better than those without these skills.
 Those who attain these skills at a younger age fare better than those who do not.

 Talking about money as a family is an important part of helping kids develop a healthy relationship with money.
 Children learn from watching adults, so by talking openly and honestly about money, you’re showing them that money is not taboo.
 By including children in basic financial decisions, they’ll ultimately feel more confident in their money-making decision.

 To help families improve their financial literacy skills throughout the year, ABC Life Literacy Canada offers five financial literacy activities for the family to do together.